Vestibular migraine and spontaneous vertigo – Migraine Associated Vertigo

-Is neck pain and cervical spine instability a possible cause of your vestibular migraine and spontaneous vertigo – migraine associated vertigo?
+Are neck pain and cervical spine instability a possible cause of your vestibular migraine and spontaneous vertigo – migraine-associated vertigo?

-When there is pressure on the brain stem, and this pressure can be exerted by hypermobility of the cervical spine vertebrae, this can result is health problems or diseases of the brainstem which can result in abnormalities in the function of cranial nerves.
-This would be the problems we spoke about earlier surrounding visual disturbances, pupil abnormalities, vestibular and headache symptom severity, hearing problems, vertigo, swallowing difficulty, among other challenges.
-In our case we may explore what is happening throughout the cervical spine with attention to cervical vertebrae where Cranial Nerve VIII (Vestibulocochlear nerve) comprised of the cochlear nerve (hearing) and the vestibular nerve (sense of space, balance) moves from the ear to the brain stem.
+When there is pressure on the brain stem, and this pressure can be exerted by hypermobility of the cervical spine vertebrae, this can result in health problems or diseases of the brainstem which can result in abnormalities in the function of cranial nerves.
+These would be the problems we spoke about earlier surrounding visual disturbances, pupil abnormalities, vestibular and headache symptom severity, hearing problems, vertigo, swallowing difficulty, among other challenges.
+In our case, we may explore what is happening throughout the cervical spine with attention to cervical vertebrae where Cranial Nerve VIII (Vestibulocochlear nerve) is comprised of the cochlear nerve (hearing) and the vestibular nerve (sense of space, balance) moves from the ear to the brain stem.

 Regenerative Medicine Injections

 Prolotherapy is an injection technique that stimulates the repair of unstable, torn, or damaged ligaments.
 When the cervical ligaments are unstable, they allow for excessive movement of the vertebrae, which can then restrict blood flow to the brain, pinch on nerves (a pinched nerve causing Vestibular migraine and spontaneous vertigo), and cause other symptoms associated with joint instability, including cervical instability.

 Treating cervical ligaments – published research from Caring Medical